Best Sandwich Shops in Edmonton

 Swiss 2 Go

 If you want a life-changing sandwich, look no further than The Italian Bride at Swiss 2 Go.
-The family running this authentic Swiss deli on Edmonton’s north side are nothing sort of sandwich architects.
+The family running this authentic Swiss deli on Edmonton’s north side are nothing short of sandwich architects.
 Think a freshly baked pretzel baguette lavishly sprinkled with kosher salt, thick slices of bocconcini, a generous portion of dry-aged Italian prosciutto, notes of fresh basil and a drizzle of heavenly olive oil.
 Perfection.
 Top it off with a helping of the Wurst salad and you’ve just transported yourself to the base of Jungfrau.

 Must-try: The Italian Bride